Gaussian Multiple Access via Compute-and-Forward: Introduction

 The Gaussian multiple access channel is a well-understood communication system.
 To achieve its entire capacity region, the receiver can either use joint decoding (a multi-user decoder), or a single-user decoder combined with successive cancellation decoding and time-sharing \cite[Ch.
 15]{cover_elements_2006}.
 An extension of the successive cancellation decoding called Rate-Splitting Multiple Access is developed in \cite{rimoldi_rate-splitting_1996} where only single-user decoders are used to achieve the whole capacity region without time-sharing, but at the price that messages have to be split to create more virtual users.

-In this paper we provide and analyze a novel strategy for the Gaussian MAC using lattice codes based on a modified compute-and-forward technique.
+In this paper we provide and analyze a novel strategy for the Gaussian MAC using lattice codes.
+The proposed multiple-access scheme is called Compute-Forward Multiple Access (CFMA) as it is based on a modified compute-and-forward technique.
 For the $2$-user Gaussian MAC, the receiver first decodes the sum of the two transmitted codewords, and then decodes either one of the codewords, using the sum as side information.
 As an example, Figure \ref{fig:illustration} gives an illustration of an achievable rate region for a \textit{symmetric} $2$-user Gaussian MAC with our proposed scheme.
 When the \textit{signal-to-noise ratio} (SNR) of both users is below $1.5$, the proposed scheme cannot attain rate pairs on the dominant face of the capacity region.
 If the SNR exceeds $1.5$, a line segment on the capacity boundary is achievable.
 As SNR increases, the end points of the line segment approach the corner points, and the whole capacity region is achievable as soon as the SNR of both users is larger than $1+\sqrt{2}$.
-We point out that the decoder used in our scheme is a single-user decoder since it merely performs lattice quantizations on the received signal.
-Hence this novel approach allows us to achieve rate pairs in the capacity region using only a single-user decoder without time-sharing or rate splitting.
+We point out that the decoder used in our scheme is a single-user decoder since it mainly performs lattice quantizations on the received signal, in contrast to joint decoding where the decoder needs the complete information of the codebooks of the two users.
+Hence this novel approach allows us to achieve rate pairs in the capacity region using only single-user decoders (with interference cancellation), while time-sharing or rate splitting are not needed.
 This feature of the proposed coding scheme could be of interest for practical considerations.

+We should point out that a related result in \cite{ordentlich_approximate_2014} shows that using a similar idea of decoding multiple integer sums, the sum capacity of the Gaussian MAC can be achieved within a constant gap.
+Furthermore, it is also shown in \cite{ordentlich_successive_2013} that under certain conditions, some isolated (non-corner) points of the capacity region can be attained.
+To prove these results, the authors use fixed lattices which are independent of channel gains.
+In this work, we close these gaps by showing that if the lattices are properly scaled in accordance with the channel gains, the full capacity region can be attained.
+Moreover, this paper considers exclusively the Gaussian MAC.
+Related results for the general discrete-memoryless MAC are given in \cite{Nazer_compute_discrete_2014} \cite{Lim_etal_2016} using a joint typicality approach.